1. Docs

 Data stewards reviewing a checkpoint directory before approving a file-out transfer can verify:

-1. Which threshold was used?
-Open metadata.csv and read the dm_min_cell_size row.
-That's the threshold applied to every pass of this extract.
+1. Which thresholds were used?
+Open metadata.csv and read dm_min_cell_size, dm_quantile_trim, and dm_min_resid_df.
+Those are the three policies applied to every pass of this extract.

 2. How many cells were suppressed? metadata.csv records n_cat_categories / n_cat_suppressed for the overall categorical marginals, and n_cat_categories_strat / n_cat_suppressed_strat for the stratified pass.

-3. Any strata dropped from stratified correlations? metadata.csv records n_strata_skipped_corr: the count of strata skipped because they fell below the threshold.
+3. Any strata dropped? metadata.csv records n_strata_skipped_corr (stratified correlations) and n_strata_skipped_cont (stratified continuous marginals): the counts skipped because they fell below the threshold.

 For a strict review workflow: